kraw3k/weather/README.md

 ## About

-This is a simple weather widged built with React.js
+This is a simple weather widget built with React.js

 ## Running